 - a.
-Financial statements meeting the requirements of SRC Rule 68, as amended Please see Annex "B" (includes Supplementary Schedules required by SRC Rule 68-Please see Annex "B-1"), Also attached, as Annex "B-2" are the Interim Financial Statements for the First Quarter 2022 (17-Q), - b.
+Financial statements meeting the requirements of SRC Rule 68, as amended Please see Annex "B" (includes Supplementary Schedules required by SRC Rule 68-Please see Annex "B-1"), Also to be attached (once available after May 15, 2022) are the Interim Financial Statements for the First Quarter 2022 (17-Q), This will be Annex "B-2". - b.
 Management's Discussion and Analysis (MD & A) or Plan of Operation Please see Annex "A" - c.
 Changes in and Disagreements with Accountants on Accounting and Financial Disclosures None. - d.
-A statement as to whether or not representatives of the principal accountants for the current year and for the most recently completed fiscal year:

-Representatives of Punongbayan & Araullo are expected to be present at the stockholders' meeting and will have the opportunity to make a statement if they desire to do so and will be available to answer appropriate questions. - 12.
+A statement as to whether or not representatives of the principal accountants for the current year and for the most recently completed fiscal year: Representatives of Punongbayan & Araullo are expected to be present at the stockholders' meeting and will have the opportunity to make a statement if they desire to do so and will be available to answer appropriate questions. - 12.
 Acquisition or Disposition of Property Please see Notes 13 and 14 of the attached Audited Financial Statements in Annex B - 13.
 Restatement of Accounts Please see Note 2 of the attached Audited Financial Statements in Annex B